 Are you a victim of police brutality or other police misconduct in Chicago?
 You may be able to recover fair and just compensation for your damages, including your physical injuries, the emotional trauma and the medical expenses incurred due to the unlawful behavior.
 The first step in determining whether you have grounds for a lawsuit is to have a firm grasp on exactly what your civil rights are, so that you can evaluate whether they have been violated.

 At Foutris Law Office, Ltd., a Chicago civil rights attorney with more than 15 years of experience can represent you in a civil lawsuit to pursue your rights to compensation.
 The firm's founding attorney has been involved in hundreds of cases involving allegations of civil rights violations and will be able to use his knowledge and experience to strengthen your claim.

 Each case is unique, and it is possible that the officer who wronged you violated a specific law, but there are certain fundamental civil rights which form the basis of a majority of police misconduct lawsuits:

-Call or visit Foutris Law Office, Ltd. as early as possible to discuss the possibility of filing a lawsuit to seek a settlement.
+Call or email Foutris Law Office, Ltd. as early as possible to discuss the possibility of filing a lawsuit to seek fair and just compensation for the violation of your civil rights.
 The firm has recovered compensation for over 95% percent of clients, and is available to assist you with your claim.
-Mr. Foutris cares about his clients' rights on a personal level, and will fight to achieve the best possible outcome for you.
+Foutris Law Office, Ltd. takes all cases seriously, and fights to achieve the best possible outcome for each of its clients.

 Contact a Chicago civil rights attorney to learn more about your rights and to begin work on a claim for damages when they have been violated.